conan-io/docs/extending/template_system/info_graph.rst

     <cache>/templates/output/info_graph.html

-Our template will we the *info_graph.html* file, and it will use the assets from the local files provided in the cache (most use cases will use files from the internet using the full URL).
+Our template will be the *info_graph.html* file, and it will use the assets from the local files provided in the cache (most use cases will use files from the internet using the full URL).